 The Middlesex University Press Competition, 2005

-2016: awarded a grant from Creative Scotland towards the writing of my second novel, Of Stone and Sky, taken on by literary agent Cathryn Summerhayes at Curtis Brown, to be published by Polygon Books in April 2021.
+2016: a grant from Creative Scotland towards the writing of my second novel, Of Stone and Sky, taken on by literary agent Cathryn Summerhayes at Curtis Brown, published by Polygon Books on 6th May 2021.

-2007: awarded a mentorship with Jonathan Falla through the Scottish Book Trust.
+2007: a mentorship with Jonathan Falla through the Scottish Book Trust.

-2007: awarded the professional-level bursary from the Scottish Arts Council towards the writing of my first novel, A House Called Askival.
+2007: professional-level bursary from the Scottish Arts Council towards the writing of my first novel, A House Called Askival.

-2004: awarded a Scottish Arts Council New Writer’s Bursary for a series of short stories set in Nepal.
+2004: Scottish Arts Council New Writer’s Bursary for a series of short stories set in Nepal.
 These and further stories have been successful in publication, broadcast and competitions.

 In my fiction writing, I have been privileged to receive significant support from the Scottish Book Trust, Hi-Arts/Emergents/Xpo North and Creative Scotland – formerly the Scottish Arts Council – especially from the late and much-missed Dr Gavin Wallace.